A 998 Offer Can Speed Up Your Case and Support a Better Outcome

 In another scenario, imagine that the other side made you a 998 offer that insultingly low after your loved one was killed in a wrongful death accident.
 Perhaps your case could potentially bring $10 million and their 998 offer was a nominal $2,500.

 Based on previous California case law in Pineda v.
 Los Angeles Turf Club, Inc., this kind of offer may be viewed as a type of gamesmanship that doesn’t meet the reasonableness requirement.
 This means both sides should avoid the temptation to make a lowball offer or toss out an offer thinking there is no real risk involved.

 When used properly, a 998 offer can be a very effective tool to show you’re dealing in good faith, ready to negotiate, and willing to avoid going to trial.
 Whether you make or accept a 998 offer, it could bring a positive outcome that leaves you satisfied with the result.

 However, it’s generally unwise to handle a 998 offer without the assistance of an experienced personal injury attorney.
 This is a complex topic that can become a legal minefield for the average person.

 As you can see, this is why it’s essential to have a personal injury lawyer helping you negotiate the high stakes of a 998 offer.
 With Sally Morin Personal Injury Lawyers by your side, you’ll know when and how to use a 998 offer to your best advantage.

 We Handle Your Personal Injury Claim So You Can Focus on Your Life

-After an injury, contact the traffic accident attorneys at Sally Morin Personal Injury Lawyers.
+After an injury, contact the attorneys at Sally Morin Personal Injury Lawyers.
 We handle many areas of the law, including accidents involving undocumented people.
 We believe you should be able to focus on recovering while we handle the legal details.

 We truly care about the people of California.
 Contact us today for a free online case evaluation.